lostintangent/gistpad/README.md

 ## Interactive Playgrounds

-If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or [SCSS, Less, Pug and TypeScript](#additional-language-support)), you can right-click the `Your Gists` node and select `New Web Playground`.
+If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or [Sass/SCSS, Less, Pug and TypeScript](#additional-language-support)), you can right-click the `Your Gists` node and select `New Web Playground`.
 This will create a new Gist, seeded with an HTML, CSS and JavaScript file, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.

 ![Playgrounds](https://user-images.githubusercontent.com/116461/71195678-47254700-2243-11ea-9b09-aa28ec526185.gif)